Linux md5sum Command Tutorial for Beginners (5 Examples)

 The following Q&A-styled examples should give you a better idea of how md5sum works.

-Basic usage is pretty simple - if you want to compute MD5 checksum for a file, all you have to do is to pass the name of the file as input to the command.
+Basic usage is pretty simple - if you want to compute the MD5 checksum for a file, you must pass the file name as input to the command.
 For example:

-You can also redirect the output to a text file so that you can later check the digest against any change/corruption in the file.
+You can also redirect the output to a text file to check the digest later against any change/corruption in the file.

 Use the -c command line option to check the digest.